aljazmc/gog-linux-docker-script/README.md

 # gog-linux-docker-script

-A script for running GOG game in a Docker container.
+A script for running GOG games in a Docker container.
 &nbsp;

 &nbsp;